Russian environmental campaigner detained near Sochi

 His lawyer Alexander Popkov was quoted by the Caucasian Knot, a group that defends human rights, as saying Vitishko had been detained after seeking permission from local authorities to leave Suapse.
 Amnesty International said he had been held for swearing in public and could face up to 15 days in jail.

-"Vitishko's name has now become synonymous with harassment of civil society activists in the run-up to the Sochi Games," said Denis Krivosheev, deputy director for Amnesty International's Europe and Central Asia programmes.
+"Vitishko's name has now become synonymous with harassment of civil society activists in the run-up to the Sochi Games," said Denis Krivosheev, deputy director for Amnesty International's Europe and Central Asia programs.

 "Vitishko and his friends have been trying to expose environmental violations during the preparation of the Sochi Olympics.
 For this they are being punished."